J4ve/cccs106-projects/mod6_labs/README.md

 1. **Search History with Persistent Storage**
    - **Description**: The app automatically saves the last 10 cities you've searched in a JSON file called `search_history.json`.
 These show up in a dropdown menu, so you can click on any city you've searched before and get its weather instantly without needing to type it again.
 The history sticks around even after you close the app, and it updates in real-time as you search for new places.

-   - **Why I chose this feature**: I wanted to make the app feel more practical for everyday use.
-If you're the kind of person who checks weather for the same few cities regularly, typing them over and over gets old fast.
-This feature just made sense.
-It reduces repetition and makes the whole experience smoother.
-Plus, it gave me a chance to work with file I/O and state management, which I knew I needed more practice with.
+   - **Why I chose this feature**: Typing the same cities over and over gets old fast.
+This just made sense for everyday use.
+Plus, I needed practice with file I/O and state management anyway.

    - **Implementation Details**:
      - Used JSON for storage with Python's `pathlib` library to keep things cross-platform